This evocative Australian

 A beauty like the light of song

-Is in my dreams, that show
+Is in my dreams,

 The grand old man who lived so long